Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Javscript Quiz App - Javascript Project: Milestone 2

 Javscript Quiz is an interactive quiz for users to answer questions on their knowledge of Javascript.
-Questions created are stored in a separate Array and the Quiz randomly picks 10 of those questions to be answered.
+Questions created are stored in a separate Array.

+The Quiz randomly picks 10 of those questions to be answered.

 The color palette is harmoniously coordinated with the logo, allowing for a coherent and calm image with its bright and warm colors.

 ## Live project